TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MainMenuCreation/Index.rst

 The changes are inside the :html:`<ul> ... </ul>` tags.
-The new code extends the list by using a "For-ViewHelper", which builds a loop and iterates variable `mainnavigation` as single items named :ts:`mainnavigationItem`.
+The new code extends the list by using a "For-ViewHelper", which builds a loop and iterates variable `mainnavigation` as single items named :typoscript:`mainnavigationItem`.
 Each item represents one link to a page in the menu.
 The attributes we are using are:

-* :ts:`mainnavigationItem.link`: the actual link to the page or external resource
+* :typoscript:`mainnavigationItem.link`: the actual link to the page or external resource

-* :ts:`mainnavigationItem.target`: if the link should be opened in a new window for example
+* :typoscript:`mainnavigationItem.target`: if the link should be opened in a new window for example

-* :ts:`mainnavigationItem.title`: the page or link title
+* :typoscript:`mainnavigationItem.title`: the page or link title

 The construct :html:`{f:if(condition: mainnavigationItem.active, then: 'active')}`
 is a special case.
-This is called an *inline notation*, that outputs the word `active`, if variable :ts:`mainnavigationItem.active` is set.
+This is called an *inline notation*, that outputs the word `active`, if variable :typoscript:`mainnavigationItem.active` is set.
 In this example, the inline notation is used to output :html:`active` as the CSS class name.